Daemon-Macklin/ToDoListApp/README.md

 ## Authentication
 For my project I am using a simple method for user authentication.
 My method is not secure as the passwords are saved in plain text in the xml file.
-But this functionality of having multiple users is still there.
+But the functionality of having multiple users is still there.

 ## JavaFX
-I decided to use JavaFx as the GUI cause  but I felt that JavaFX would be a good way to showcase my abilaties.
+I decided to use JavaFx as the GUI because it is the simplest way to have an atheistically pleasing user interface in a Java application.

 ## Adding new Activities
-By imputing the relevant information into the text boxes under Add activity and pressing the add Task button, the information will be taken from the text boxes and used to create a new Activity object which is added to an arraylist used to represent the to do list stored in the User object.
+By imputing the relevant information into the text boxes under Add activity and pressing the add Task button, the information will be taken from the text boxes and used to create a new Activity object which is added to an arraylist used to represent the to do list stored in the users User object.

 ## Viewing Activities
 When signed in, clicking on the drop down menu will allow you to select any one of the